RobTillaart/Multiplex/README.md

 ### Removal of streams

-It is not possible to remove a stream from the multiplexer (yet), as this would affect the indices used.
+Since 0.2.2 the library has **experimental** remove support.

-Solution is to reset and repopulate for now.
+The effect of the current implementation of removal is that the order in which the streams are handled can change as the indices are affected.

-**Note**: Since 0.2.2 the library has **experimental** remove support.
+If you want to prevent this effect, you should use **reset()** and repopulate the multiplexer.

 ## Interface